-Diego and Kate will work with your bus community to assign seats while you practice how to be a responsible rider.
+Tracy LaVeyra (behavior analyst) and Cali Dickens (school counselor) will work with your bus community to assign seats while you practice how to be a responsible rider.
 All riders will sit safely on the flat part of their seat for the entire ride.
 No one may reach over the seat and touch you or your clothing, squash you, take your belongings, or crowd you with their backpack.